tj/n/docs/changing-node-location.md

 └── npm@10.5.0
 ```

-We could clean out the old location first, but let's install `n` and another copy of node to see what happens.
+We could clean out the old location first, but let's install `n` and another copy of node and see what that looks like.
 We end up with two versions of node, and the active one is still the Homebrew managed version.

 ```console
 % brew install n